Central (TV channel): Central

 On launch week, Kids Central reportedly had 70,000 to 173,000 viewers, Vasantham Central exceeded 30% share and the showing of the Cirque du Soleil performance Quidam on Arts Central attracted 140,000 viewers.
 On 28 February 2000, Singapore Television Twelve increased Central's on-air hours from 91½ to 110½ hours per week.

 In June 2001, Arts Central dedicated its weekly movie slot to anime films.

 In 2002, TV12 launched the Take the First Step campaign, aiming at people getting interested in the arts.

-In 2006, Arts Central organised the Front Awards, aimed at young local arts practicioners.
+In 2006, Arts Central organised the Front Awards, aimed at young local arts practitioners.
 It is named after its weekly arts magazine series of the same name, Front.

 In March 2008, MediaCorp announced that Central would be split into two standalone channels; the changes took effect on 19 October 2008, with Vasantham being spun off as a dedicated channel for Tamil programmes, and Okto inheriting the children's and arts programming.

 Timeshared channels

 Kids Central

 Kids Central was Singapore's most-watched children's channel.
 Its programmes aim to bring fun television entertainment to viewers aged 4 to 12 years as well as appeal to people's inner children.
 The channel was set up to be a strong terrestrial alternative to cable channels and programming blocks aimed at the demographic.
 Educational and local programming was also included.
 The first local commissions for the channel were inherited from Premiere 12, Hip-O and Friends and Kids in Charge.
 Other content formats included CGI series, Japanese anime and acquisitions from other key foreign markets, namely the United States, Canada, Australia, the United Kingdom and France.

 Consistently, its local programming was often praised by the SBA/MDA Programme Advisory Quality, believing it to be of good quality.
 These also talked about topics relevant to children: Kids United was about teamwork (at home and at school), The Big Q was about science and Art Factory was about artistic ideas, while also encouraging the viewers to do the concepts presented in the programme.

+In June 2006, the music video for the channel's song, There's a Kid in Me, won a Silver award at the Promax & BDA World Gold Awards for best use of original music composition for a promotion.